caridy/mojito-server/README.md

-### Experimental repo for Mojito Server component on top of Express
+### Mojito Server Component

 `mojito-server` component groups a series of `connect` and `express`-like middleware that will be used when a `mojito()` app is created, but they can also be used directly just like any `express` middleware.
 As a result, they will augment `req` object with data that might be used by `mojito-dispatch` engine or any other compatible engine.

 ### Usage